astro-derek/serverless-container/README.md

     cd serverless-container
     gcloud run deploy

-You could also build the image separately too.
+You could also build the image separately too with this command:

+    gcloud builds submit --tag gcr.io/${GOOGLE_CLOUD_PROJECT}/serverless:1.0.0 .

+Then deploy with this command:

+    gcloud run deploy --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/serverless:1.0.0 --platform managed --concurrency 1

+Note we're using concurrency 1 here... by default, Cloud Run will use concurrency of 80 and it will be too hard for us to generate that many requests... so we'll set it to 1 so each container handles a single request.
+This will make it easier to see the auto scaling..

 ## Review Logs and Metrics